 The two main types of hair transplant surgery available are follicular unit transplantation (FUT) and follicular unit extraction (FUE).
 Both are minimally invasive, outpatient treatments performed under local anaesthesia.
 FUT is an older technique.
 It involves harvesting a strip of skin from the safe donor zone at the back of the head.
 The harvested hair grafts are first cleaned and dissected using stereo-microscopes, then inserted into bald or thinning areas via tiny incisions.

-A newer method of hair transplant, FUE obtains individual follicular units directly from the safe donor zone at the back of the head and the temples.
-The FUE technique can even be used to obtain grafts from body sites like the beard area or chest.
-The individual hair follicles are then stored in a holding solution at controlled temperatures; for the treatment to be effective, they’re then replanted into the scalp as soon as possible.
+FUE is a newer method of hair transplant.
+Individual follicular units are obtained directly from the safe donor zone at the back of the head and the temples.
+The FUE technique can even obtain grafts from body sites like the beard or chest.
+The individual hair follicles are then stored in a holding solution at controlled temperatures.
+For the treatment to be effective, they’re then replanted into the scalp as soon as possible.
 The transplantation works in a similar manner as the FUT technique – inserting individual hair grafts via tiny incisions made at the recipient site.
 FUE involves a more tedious and time-consuming manual extraction process than FUT.

-Scarring tends to be more visible in FUT because it involves the removal of an entire strip of hair-bearing skin from the scalp, and the donor area is then closed into a linear scar.
+Scarring tends to be more visible in FUT because it involves the removal of an entire strip of hair-bearing skin from the scalp.
+The donor area is then closed into a linear scar.
 You might feel more pain, and healing can take longer than FUE since stitches are needed to close the wound.
 While it may not be suitable for shorter hairstyles, many women prefer FUT as they can keep their hair long without having to shave their scalp.

 Scars from an FUE hair transplant are much less visible; they look like tiny dots that can be easily hidden with shorter hairstyles.
 Since Asians are more prone to scarring, FUE hair transplants have become the popular option in Singapore.